CoffeesAreLife/MultiCherche/README.md

 How to use:
 1. Write what you want in the search bar.
-2. Select the search engine you want to use.
+2. Select the search engine(s) you want to use.
 3. Press search.
 4. Multi-search should open a new tab for each search engine you selected using whatever you wrote in the search bar.
 5. Your browser might block multiple tabs from being created.
 If that happens you'll have to allow it.
 If you allow it, it should work from that point on.
 You don't need to refresh the page.